 If you have been injured in a car crash in Utah, you may be wondering how long you have to file your lawsuit, or if too much time has passed since the car accident for you to be able to file.
 The answer to whether you have met the statute of limitations for a Utah car accident is, “It depends.”

 What is a Statute of Limitations?

 In the law, there are strict time deadlines to file lawsuits.
-This is called a “statute of limitations,” and the clock started ticking from the time of the car accident.
+These are called the "statute of limitations,” and the clock started ticking from the time of the car accident.
 If you wait too long from the time of the car accident, you will lose the right to bring the lawsuit.

 How does the Statute of Limitations Affect my Utah Car Accident?

-There are many factors that dictate how long you have to bring a lawsuit in Utah.
+Many factors dictate how long you have to bring a lawsuit in Utah.
 For car crashes, the time deadlines for filing can be affected if the car wreck caused a death, or if the at-fault driver did not have car insurance.
 In Utah, you may have up to four years to bring a lawsuit for a garden variety car accident, but many of these other factors can drastically reduce that time.